 Hartford Seminary's graduate level degree and certificate programs are designed for flexibility.
 Students can move fluidly among a number of enrollment options depending on their life circumstances.
 The number of years it will take to complete a program will depend on the number of credits a student is able to take in a given year; however most programs must be completed in six years.
 The enrollment options include:

 Part-time Study

 A part-time student is defined as taking six credits or less in a regular semester.
+Part-time study for Doctor of Ministry students is defined as 3 credits per semester.

 Full-time Study